in ,

 The South-East: Separatism and Sit-At-Home

 In the South-East, the agitation around the detained IPOB leader Nnamdi Kanu has fuelled a security crisis of a different kind.
-The weekly “sit-at-home” orders — which have been enforced through violence by criminal elements exploiting the political situation — have effectively shut down economic activity in Anambra, Imo, Enugu, Abia, and Ebonyi states for significant periods.
+The weekly “sit-at-home” orders — enforced through violence by criminal elements — have effectively shut down economic activity in Anambra, Imo, Enugu, Abia, and Ebonyi states for significant periods.
 The economic cost to the South-East has been enormous.

 The Economic Cost of Insecurity

-- Agricultural disruption: Farmers driven from their land in conflict zones reduce national food production and drive up prices for all Nigerians.
+• Agricultural disruption: Farmers driven from their land reduce national food production and drive up prices for all Nigerians.

-- Humanitarian costs: The federal and state governments spend billions managing internally displaced persons, providing security force deployments, and rebuilding destroyed infrastructure.
+• Humanitarian costs: Billions spent managing displaced persons, security deployments, and rebuilding destroyed infrastructure.

-- Human capital loss: Death, displacement, and trauma represent an incalculable loss of human potential — of the teachers, doctors, engineers, and entrepreneurs that Nigeria needs.
+• Human capital loss: Death, displacement, and trauma represent an incalculable loss of potential teachers, doctors, engineers, and entrepreneurs.

 AfriPulse Take: A Nigeria at peace with itself would be an incomparably more prosperous Nigeria.
 The security crisis is not just a humanitarian tragedy — it is one of the primary reasons the country has not fulfilled its extraordinary economic potential.